Teradata/developer-resources/docs/glossary.md

 <a id="glo-tls"></a>
 ### Transport Layer Security (TLS)

-A protocol that creates a secure connection between two parties communiating over the internet.
+A protocol that creates a secure connection between two parties communicating over the internet.
 TLS encrypts data during transmission, making it unreadable to anyone who intercepts it, and it verifies the identities of both parties.

 ## V

 <a id="glo-vm"></a>
 ## virtual machine (VM)
 A software emulation of a physical computer.
 Each VM operates as its own computer within a CSP's infrastructure.
-VMs enable scalabiity, flexibility, easier management, and a pay-as-you-go model.
+VMs enable scalability, flexibility, easier management, and a pay-as-you-go model.